Jesus is Lord

 With the answers of others still fresh in their ears, His disciples were then asked the question of all questions: "Who do you say that I AM?"

-Consider the potential for the greatest contrast of all time: Whether some may say He is Bill, Ted, or Jeff, or others may say He is Zeus, or Buddha, or a Great Teacher, what matters for you is Who you say He is!
+Consider the potential for the greatest contrast of all time.
+Some may say He is Bill, Ted, or Jeff, or others may say He is the Buddha, or a Great Teacher, or a space alien, and still others shout excitedly, "Oh, oh, I know: It's Jesus, right?"
+What matters for you is Who you SAY He is!

 There are several words/phrases used to refer to the One True God in Aramaic, either as a description, name or title: